txt/seng18/README.md

 Here's your test to check if you are a great engineering:

-- Glance at any system.
+- Glance at any system;
-- Know how to build it another, possibly better, way.
+- Know how to build it another, possibly better, way;
-- Understand the cost/benefits of changing from the current to the alternate.
+- Understand the cost/benefits of changing from the current to the alternate;
+- Knows when its worth to apply little patches or dynamite to the current project;

 Software Engineering is the process of the design,